-Members of the Royal Liver Assurance Superannuation Fund that receive their pension payment in euros are paid via the Royal Liver Assurance Superannuation Fund (ROI) pension payroll.
-The Royal Liver Assurance Superannuation Fund (ROI) is reimbursed immediately after the payroll is made mitigating any impact to the fund and financial statements.
+Members of the Royal Liver Assurance Superannuation Fund that receive their pension payment in euros are paid via the Royal Liver Assurance Limited Superannuation Fund (ROI) pension payroll.
+The Royal Liver Assurance Limited Superannuation Fund (ROI) is reimbursed immediately after the payroll is made mitigating any impact to the fund and financial statements.

-24. Contingent liabilities and contractual commitments
+25. Contingent liabilities and contractual commitments

-In the opinion of the Trustee, the Scheme had no contingent liabilities as at 31 December 2020 (2019: nil).
+As stated on page 18 of these financial statements, liabilities to pay pensions and other benefits in the future have not been taken into account.
+On that basis, in the opinion of the Trustee, the Scheme had no contingent liabilities as at 31 December 2024 (2023: nil).

-25. Subsequent events
+26. Subsequent events

-There were no subsequent events requiring disclosure in the financial statements.
+There were no subsequent events requiring amendment to or disclosure in the financial statements.